RomanCLV/DUAV2023/README.md

 ```

 You can modify `run.sh` to change your GPIO (line 34) to suit your use.
+And also to change the automate you want to use. (see in `sources/automate`)

 Launch the script with
 ```